mrichart/lua-static/README.md

 - Compile lua:
   - In lua-5.1.5/src do:
-    - make ns3 clean
+    - make ns3 copy clean

-The executable "lua" obtained has luasocket included
+The executable "lua" obtained in lua-static directory has luasocket included.